Travel.State.Gov > International Travel > Learn About Your Destination > Malawi International Travel Information

-Dress codes prohibiting short skirts on women and long hair on men no longer exist, but Malawi is a conservative society and you should dress modestly, especially when visiting remote areas.
+Dress codes prohibiting short skirts on women and long hair on men no longer exist, but travelers should be aware that Malawi is a conservative society when deciding dress, especially when visiting remote or rural areas.

 Medical facilities are rudimentary.
 While all health workers have some degree of English proficiency, communication can be difficult.
 Diarrhea and other food borne illnesses are a common problem.
 You should avoid tap water, ice cubes, and raw fruits and vegetables.
 Bottled water is recommended for drinking and food preparation.
 Consume only food that is well-cooked and served hot.

 Many medications are not available.
 You should bring adequate quantities of medications to last the duration of your stay.
 Always carry your prescription medication in original packaging with your doctor’s prescription.
 We encourage you to check with your primary healthcare provider or local travel clinic regarding malaria prophylaxis medications.

 For major medical problems, you should consider obtaining medical treatment in South Africa, where advanced medical care is available.